marq24/ha-senec-v3/README.md

 # Home Assistant Integration for SENEC.Home V2.x/V3/V4 Systems

+This Home Assistant Integration is providing information from SENEC.Home V2.x, SENEC.Home V3 and SENEC.Home V4 Systems.
+In addition and where possible functions are provided to control the system.

+Please be aware, that we are developing this integration to best of our knowledge and belief, but cant give a guarantee.
+Therefore use this integration at your own risk.

+## Setup / Installation

 This fork was created from [mchwalisz/home-assistant-senec](https://gitgub.com/mchwalisz/home-assistant-senec) mainly because I wanted additional fields and some configuration options (like polling interval).
 Since I own a __SENEC.Home V3 hybrid duo__ I can __only test my adjustments in such a configuration__.